gofynd/fdk-client-swift/documentation/platform/CART.md

 #### getCartSharedItems
-Get items shared via a cart link.
+Get details of a shared cart